MicrosoftDocs/winui-api/microsoft.ui.xaml/window_dispatcherqueue.md

 public Microsoft.System.DispatcherQueue DispatcherQueue { get; }
 -->

 ## -description

-Gets the [DispatcherQueue](https://docs.microsoft.com/uwp/api/Windows.System.DispatcherQueue) object for the Window.
+Gets the [DispatcherQueue](https://docs.microsoft.com/uwp/api/Windows.System.DispatcherQueue) object for the window.

 ## -property-value

+The [DispatcherQueue](https://docs.microsoft.com/uwp/api/Windows.System.DispatcherQueue) object for the window.

 ## -remarks

+The DispatcherQueue represents a facility that can access the DependencyObject on the UI thread even if the code is initiated by a non-UI thread.

 Most members of the Window class can only be accessed when running on the thread the object was created on.
-This property, though, can be called from any thread.
+However, this property can be called from any thread.

 ## -see-also